verveguy/tana-helper/README.md

 You will also need a Pinecone account and will need to create a Pinecone index within a Pinecone "environment" (Region).
 The default index name is `tana-helper` although this can also be configured.

-If you are running this as a shared, hosted service, say for your Tana team to use, you will need to set up `Auth0`.
+If you are running this as a shared, hosted service, say for your Tana team to use, you can run this on hosted infrastructure.
+However, you should NOT configure the .env file with OpenAI keys, since the service offers unauthenticated access.
+Instead, you can pass the OpenAI and Pinecone keys on each request.

 See `env.template` for further comments on configuration.

 ## JSON payload format

 `./upsert` and `./query` both accept
 ```
 {